xcv-/ideavim/docs/README.txt

 Disabling the @NAME@ Plugin

 If you wish to disable the plugin, select the "Tools|VIM Emulator" menu so it is unchecked.
-All keyboard shortcuts will return to their normal, non-VIM settings.
+You must also select "Options|Keymaps" and make a keymap other than "Vim" the active keymap.
+At this point IDEA will work with it's regular keyboard shortcuts.

 Changes to IDEA